Glass Master of fine arts degree

 - Glass MFA

 Develop your personal creative voice through intensive research, discussion, critique, and experimentation in glass.
-In the glass master’s degree you are given full access to a complete glass facility and individual studio space.
-Graduate studio courses, seminar courses, and in-depth critiques give you a deeper understanding of the craft as you design pieces that flourish your personal expression.
+In this glassblowing master’s degree you are given full access to a complete glass facility and individual studio space.
+Graduate studio courses, seminar courses, and in-depth critiques give you a deeper understanding of the craft of glass as you design pieces that flourish your personal expression.

 Studio Residency Program

-The MFA program is seeking candidates interested in pursuing glass-related research for the 2020-21 academic year while contributing to the creative community of the glass program and the College of Art and Design.
+The School of Art and the School for American Crafts are seeking candidates interested in pursuing glass-related research while contributing to the creative community of the glass program and the College of Art and Design.
 Learn more about the Glass Studio Residency Program, including details on how to apply.

 -